 Poor posture compresses the spine and can cause pain and discomfort in the lower back and between the shoulder blades.
-The good news is that consistent stretching can significantly improving flexibility and help loosen tight ligaments, tendons, and muscles.
-When stretching is combined with strength training that’s focused on strengthening supporting muscles, dramatic improvements in posture and range of motion are not only possible, but likely.
+The good news is that consistent stretching can significantly improve flexibility and help loosen tight ligaments, tendons, and muscles.
+When stretching is combined with strength training that’s focused on strengthening supporting muscles, dramatic improvements in posture and range of motion are not only possible but likely.

 4. Stretching improves energy and blood flow.